UCSB-CS56-M16/UCSB-CS56-M16.github.io/_lab/lab05.md

 tutorial_repo: "https://github.com/UCSB-CS56-M16/cs56-parsing-tutorial/"
 ---

-TODO LIST:

-* Create {{page.starter_repo}}.
-Populate master branch with the code the students should start with.
-Remove fuzzer code.
-* Create {{page.tutorial_repo}}.
-Put the code from the branches of cs56-parsing-assignment-private, part01 through part13, into subdirectories part01 through part13.
-Also, create a README.md and factor out into that, some of the tutorial material from the lab05 writeup.
-* Update the javadoc.  (i.e. consider adding some actual javadoc comments in the places where that would add value.)
-* Add a "q" to the REPL in main that quits (and perhaps read until EOF so that CTRL/D works?)
-Try using the repl interactively, by running `java -jar parser.jar`

 # Summary #

 In this assignment, you will add some features to an existing parser and interpreter of arithmetic expressions.